 5. Be Creative With Props

 Props add instant pizzazz.
 And they serve as an excellent way to spark creative family portrait ideas.
 For family portrait photos, think of creative props that speak to the family as a whole.

 Something as simple as a sign that says family.
 Or holding out individual letters to spell L-O-V-E or even the family’s last name.

 Seasons are also great places to find prop inspiration.
 For fall family portrait ideas, try incorporating pumpkins.
-Or maybe fall leaves and an autumn-coloured blanket.
+Or maybe fall leaves and an autumn-colored blanket.

 For Christmas family photos, try shooting at a Christmas tree farm.
 Or have everyone cup their hands around a cup of hot cocoa.
 Or ask the parents to pull the kids on a classic wooden sled.